ankit-khare-2015/smack-stack/README.md

 ##Initial Setup
 Download the yelp data tar file https://www.yelp.com/dataset_challenge/dataset untar the file and copy all the json file and store it 'data-set' folder in project root directory since it has been mounted in docker-compose-yml

 ###Loading data to HDFS
-winpty docker  exec -ti  smackstack_hadoop_1 bash
+*winpty docker  exec -ti  smackstack_hadoop_1 bash

-hadoop fs -put data-set/* .
+*hadoop fs -put data-set/* .

 ###Create keyspace in cassandra database
-winpty docker  exec -ti  smackstack_cassandra_1 bash
+*winpty docker  exec -ti  smackstack_cassandra_1 bash

 open cassandra shell by executing  'cqlsh' cmd

 create keyspace by running below command

-CREATE KEYSPACE yelp_data WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 1};
+*CREATE KEYSPACE yelp_data WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 1};

-Running Spark shell with fatjar in classpath will allow to execute applications right from spark-shell
+## To run and submit Spark Applications from this project the fatjar should be assembled via `mvn clean install` from the root of project dir.

       spark-shell \
       --master yarn \